 Physical and functional fidelity requirements for all components are defined in a customer-provided Fidelity Matrix.
 The IOS enables the instructor to monitor and control the training scenario, observe and evaluate student performance, and check system status.
 The IOS provides two modes, one for training and the other for maintenance.

 LSI, Inc. designs, develops, manufactures and delivers high fidelity Black Hawk helicopter training devices for the Utility Helicopter Project Office (UHPO) for use at the U.S. Army Aviation training facilities at Ft.
 Eustis, VA and Ft.
 Indiantown Gap, PA.
-Five of these devices have been delivered and five more are in production.
+Ten devices have been delivered on time and in budget to the U.S. Army.
 LSI has delivered one trainer for the Taiwan Army under a foreign military sales (FMS) case.